-Fertilizer Canada created the Agricultural Ammonium Nitrate Code of Practice (the AN Code or Code) to provide uniform safety and security practices for the handling and storage of ammonium nitrate used in Canada.
+Fertilizer Canada created the Agricultural Calcium Ammonium Nitrate Security Code of Practice (the CAN Code or Code) to provide uniform security practices for the handling and storage of calcium ammonium nitrate (CAN) used in Canada.
 This Code was drafted by fertilizer manufacturers, distributors and agri-retailers, with input from relevant government agencies.